Call/Text (407) 862-1825

 Hiring an experienced car accident attorney is the absolute best way to ensure you get what you need and deserve.

-Beers and Gordon is a certified law firm that will fight aggressively to get you what you’re owed, and we offer free consultations to give you an honest and realistic expert opinion of your case.
-We also work on a contingency basis, meaning you won’t have any legal fees from us until a settlement or award has occurred.
+The personal injury attorneys at Beers and Gordon, a certified law firm, will fight hard to get you what you deserve.
+We offer free consultations to give you an honest and realistic assessment of your case.
+Plus, we work on a contingency basis.
+This means you won’t pay us any legal fees until a settlement or award has occurred.

 Contact